 Recommended holiday lettings in Port Stephens

-Rent a holiday apartment, home or cottage in Port Stephens: from $52 per night
+Rent a holiday home, apartment or cottage in Port Stephens from just $80 per night

 Best holiday homes with a patio or terrace

 Check out the climate diagram for Port Stephens.
 January is the warmest month in Port Stephens with average maximum temperatures of 29°.
 However, temperatures can go lower than 6° in Port Stephens in July.
 The rainiest month is January while the driest month is September.

 Enjoy a memorable beach escape with holiday cottages in Port Stephens

 Nestled on the coast of New South Wales about 160km north-east of Sydney, Port Stephens is known as the "blue water paradise” thanks to its beautiful marine surroundings.
 Be prepared to be revitalised, enchanted, and amazed when you visit Port Stephens and make the most of its range of picturesque beaches, affordable accommodation, fine dining restaurants, excellent wineries, and more.

 Adventurous travellers will love the opportunity to scuba dive with incredible sharks, take on challenging coastal hikes, or go horseback riding next to crashing waves.
 Families can have a great time swimming with adorable dolphins, snorkelling in the bays, and searching for koalas.
 A holiday cottage in Port Stephens makes for a perfect base to enjoy all the exciting recreational activities the coastal town has to offer.

 When it comes to cuisine in Port Stephens, you will be spoilt for choice.
 There are marinas with casual restaurants, spots with outdoor dining decks, and stunning bayside cafes.
 Be sure to savour fresh local prawns, crabs, lobsters, and oysters harvested directly from the coast.